Indian rock: Kolkata Scene

-Bands from Kolkata that pioneered original music in English include Krosswindz, Cassini's Division, Skinny Alley, The Supersonics, Five Little Indians, and Span.
+Bands from Kolkata that pioneered original music in English include Krosswindz, Cassini's Division, Skinny Alley, The Supersonics, and Five Little Indians.
+Kolkata-based singer-songwriter Jaimin Rajani has gained recognition for his folk rock English songs as an independent artist.
 There is also a massive regional rock scene and also some bands formed locally with international views in Kolkata that includes bands like Fossils, Cactus, Chandrabindoo, Krosswindz, Bhoomi, and Lakkhichhara.

 In Kolkata, the underground Metal Bands organise an Event called The Pit at Tapan Theatre in Kalighat.
 In 2009, three editions of The Pit were successfully organised.
 It is being seen now that more events are being organised, like the metal events held by KOSMA (Kolkata Old School Metal Association).
-Other fests include 'Abomination', 'Order Of The Heretical Trident Festival', 'Kolkata Open Air'.
+Other fests include 'Abomination', 'Order of the Heretical Trident Festival', 'Kolkata Open Air'.
 Bengali metal gigs attract huge crowds and are sponsored by various organisations.
 Kolkata also hosts an annual musical festival, The NH7 Weekender since 2013.

 Moheener Ghoraguli, a Bengali independent music group from Kolkata, is arguably India and Bengal's first popular rock band.